marthabarnard/causal_functional_stochastic/README.md

-# causal_functional_stochastic
+# Code and data for Causal Inference for Functional Treatments with Stochastic Policies
-Code and data for Causal Inference for Functional Treatments with Stochastic Policies
+By Martha Barnard, Jared D. Huling, and Julian Wolfson